-For people with discretionary statuses like DACA, visas, and Permanent Residency, our legal team advises us that there may be consequences to maintaining your status if you encounter legal complications during your involvement with No More Deaths.
+For people with discretionary statuses like visas and Permanent Residency, our legal team advises us that there may be consequences to maintaining your status if you encounter legal complications during your involvement with No More Deaths.
 We do host volunteers with these statuses and have not had legal complications for our volunteers recently, but we encourage you to consider this possibility before coming.
 Please contact us regarding any questions about documents and legality.

 We have recognized that volunteering as part of a church group, school group, or group of friends often makes it easier for volunteers to prepare for their trip and provides a natural and preexisting support network for challenging work and a good starting place for organizing for migrant justice when volunteers return to their home communities.

 However, we do not have the capacity to accommodate groups or even pairs of volunteers all year round, not even groups of two.
 If you would like to volunteer for No More Deaths as a group, please consider applying for the spring volunteer program or the summer volunteer program.

 During the rest of the year (April–May and August–February), we typically cannot accommodate groups due to our capacity limitations.
 Groups of fewer than four may apply for the month-long program, but please keep in mind that due to the limited number of spaces, we may accept some members of the group and not others.